innovation-growth-lab/dsit-impact/README.md

 # How the Project Ties to the Code Pipelines

 This section details how the conceptual approach of the **dsit-impact** project is implemented within the codebase using specific pipelines.
-Each project narrative is closely linked to one or more code pipelines, which collectively process, analyze, and generate the required data and insights.
+Each project narrative is closely linked to one or more code pipelines, which collectively process, analyse, and generate the required data and insights.

 ## DOI Labeling and Dataset Matching